Frequently Asked Questions

 8. Which is the best meter for my work?

 The type of meter and sensor to choose depends upon the work you are doing and the emission spectrum of the lamp you work with.
 You should select a sensor which has a significant spectral overlap between the emission spectrum of your lamp and the response of the sensor.
 The two spectra don't need to match exactly but they should overlap so that the lamp will be detected and measured by the sensor.
-We show the spectral response of our sensors along with examples of several commonly used lamps here.
+We show the spectral response of our sensors along with examples of several commonly used lamps on the products page.

 In addition we offer both internal and external sensors to match the way artists prefer to work.
 For example, the PPM-1 meters are easily used in a handheld situation or if the lamp is widely spaced from the artwork, whereas the PPM-2 sensors are thin and better suited for use with vacuum frame type systems where the sensor must fit inside the frame.